xtuc/schaloop/README.md

 ## Design

 It uses stack of work (that you enqueue, see API) which is processed by a single Goroutine.
-That way we can ensure the memory safety of the program.
+All writes are linearized, that way we can ensure the memory safety of the program.

 ### Experimentation: real thread